Jussi Leino

 Frans Johannes (Jussi, FJ) Leino (October 14, 1894 in Lieto – April 27, 1960 in Kaarina) was a Finnish lawyer and Social Democrat Member of Parliament.

 Leino's parents were farmworker Frans Henrik Leino and Alma Simola.
 He became a student in 1915 and graduated with a degree in law in 1919.
 Leino was a partner in the law firm Leino & Leino in Turku from 1919 to 1960.
+During the Finnish Civil War Leino worked at the Revolutionary Court as a legal councillor.

 Leino was a Member of Parliament from 1924 to 1929, representing the southern constituency of Turku County.
 He was the presidential elector in the 1925 presidential election.
 Leino was also a member of the Turku City Council.

+Leino defended over 40 communists in court charged with various offenses, by far the most in Finland.
+One of Leino's most famous clients was John Reed.